bas080/will/README.md

 ```bash
 will find bug
 ```
-This returns the files of the tasks that contain css in the title and in the content.
+This returns the files of the tasks that contain CSS in the title and in the content.
 ```bash
 /home/oen/.will/18839.md
 ```